dysemjay/dys-server-guide/guide.md

 1. Count large scale changes, usually affecting many sections.
 These should majorly alter the content of the guide.
 2. Count major changes.
 These might be adding, removing, or otherwise rewriting substantial portions of sections.
 3. Count minor changes.
 These might be to correct typographical errors, or to make other localized changes.

+V1.1.2 12-02-2016

+* Correct typo in Map Management section.
+* Describe behavior for mapcycle.txt, if an entry cannot be found.

 V1.1.1 11-25-2016